 Our strategic framework has six themes each with four priorities (within each theme).
+Each of the themes are of equal importance and interlinked.
 Our four core values set out in section 2 are embedded throughout these and will shape the actions that we take to address the priorities.
 Key to the delivery of the RES and fundamental to achieving transformational change in the next 10-years, will be the positive behaviours that the Regional Economic Partnership demonstrate.
 This will ensure our ambition is not sacrificed, our voice will be heard and there will be collective ownership of the RES.
 These behaviours are: